This post may contain affiliate links. Please see my disclosure policy for details.

 La Martiniere College

-A college campus and popular Bollywood shooting location, La Martiniere was founded in 1845.
+A college campus and popular Bollywood filming location, La Martiniere was founded in 1845.

 The main building of the college is under reconstruction to bring it back to its original roots and it’s a stunning piece of work.